epicchainlabs/epicchain-devkit-dotnet/src/EpicChain.SmartContract.Testing/README.md

 It has four methods:

-- **Execute(script)**: Executes a script on the neo virtual machine and returns the execution result.
+- **Execute(script)**: Executes a script on the epicchain virtual machine and returns the execution result.
 - **Deploy(nef, manifest, data, customMock)**: Deploys the smart contract by calling the native method `ContractManagement.deploy`.
 It allows setting [custom mocks](#custom-mocks), which will be detailed later.
 And returns the instance of the contract that has been deployed.
 - **FromHash(hash, customMocks, checkExistence)**: Creates an instance without needing a `NefFile` or `Manifest`, only requiring the contract's hash.
 It does not consider whether the contract exists on the chain unless `checkExistence` is set to `true`.
 - **SetTransactionSigners(signers)**: Set the `Signer` of the `Transaction`.